oxsecurity/megalinter/docs/descriptors/python_isort.md

                         wrap modes, and only affects how individual lines that are too long get continued, not sections of multiple imports.
-  -V, --version         Displays the currently installed version of isort.
-  -v, --verbose         Shows verbose output, such as when files are skipped
-                        or when a check is successful.
-  --virtual-env VIRTUAL_ENV
-                        Virtual environment to use for determining whether a package is third-party --conda-env CONDA_ENV
-                        Conda environment to use for determining whether a package is third-party
-  --vn, --version-number
-                        Returns just the current version number without the logo
   -l LINE_LENGTH, -w LINE_LENGTH, --line-length LINE_LENGTH, --line-width LINE_LENGTH
                         The max length of an import line (used for wrapping long imports).